 - details of specific advice being sought which is not publicly or readily available elsewhere.

-Please ensure there is co-ordination between the authority or prospective applicant, and the consultants or agents, in relation to pre-application consultations, for efficiency and consistency.
+Pre-application consultations are more effective when the authority or prospective applicant liaises with its consultants or agents in advance and provides one point of contact for DAU.
 If a meeting is being sought, please consider the stage at which it would be most beneficial to the plan or project team.
 The case reference number allocated by DAU should be quoted in all consultations with the Department.